AIS2203-H-2022/ais2203_exercise1/README.md

 .idea         # ignore user specific CLion settings
 ```

-In order for you to be able to open this (pretty much empty) project in CLion, a barebone `CMakeLists.txt` has already been added.
+In order for you to be able to open this (pretty much empty) project in CLion, a bare-bone `CMakeLists.txt` has already been added.
 It's missing targets and source files though.
 It's up to you to add these.

-There is no establised _correct_ way of setting up a CMake based C/C++ project.
+There is no established _correct_ way of setting up a CMake based C/C++ project.
 However, common sense is still useful.
 That is; you want the structure to be logical both for yourself and others that would get the pleasure of looking at your work.
 What you typically want is to have a folder structure like this:

 ```
 README.md